Murder of Sophie Toscan du Plantier

-In 2019, Bailey was convicted of murder by the Cour d'Assises in Paris, and sentenced to 25 years in prison.
-He was tried in absentia in France after winning a legal battle against extradition.
-In 2020, Ireland's High Court ruled that Bailey could not be extradited.

 Victim

 Sophie Toscan du Plantier, née Bouniol, was born on 28 July 1957.
 She was a French television producer and lived in Paris with her husband and a son from her first marriage.
-She had visited Ireland several times as a teenager and bought the cottage at Toormore (Irish for great omen) in 1993 as a holiday retreat.
+She had visited Ireland several times as a teenager and bought the cottage at Toormore in 1993 as a holiday retreat.
 She was a regular visitor with her son.
 Locals knew her by her maiden name.
 The cottage is located in the townland of Dunmanus West in rural West Cork.
 She arrived alone in Ireland on 20 December 1996, with plans to return to Paris for Christmas.

 Investigation

-Toscan du Plantier was found dead by a neighbour at 10:00 a.m., her body clad in nightwear and boots, in a laneway beside her house.
+Toscan du Plantier was found dead by a neighbour at 10 am, her body clad in nightwear and boots, in a laneway beside her house.
 Her longjohn bottoms were caught on a barbed-wire fence.
 Bloodstains were present on a gate as well as a nearby piece of slate and a concrete block.
-Her body was left outdoors until the State pathologist, Dr John Harbison, arrived 28 hours later.
+Her body was left outdoors until the State pathologist, Dr. John Harbison, arrived 28 hours later.
 He found "laceration and swelling of the brain, fracture of the skull, and multiple blunt head injuries".
 The facial injuries were so severe that her neighbour could not formally identify her.

-The Gardaí have been criticised for mishandling evidence and were alleged to have coerced and intimidated witnesses.
+The Gardaí have been criticised for mishandling evidence, with several items including the bloodstained gate going missing in their custody.
+This was later denied by Gardai who said that the gate had been disposed of due to its lack of evidentiary value.
+They were also alleged to have coerced and intimidated witnesses, including the prime suspect Ian Bailey.
 A Garda Síochána Ombudsman Commission report concluded that while there was a lack of administration and management in the investigation, there was no evidence of high-level corruption.
+The report noted that records of the Gardaí investigation had been altered and several pages removed, although this had taken place some time after the initial investigation.

 Suspect

-Ian Kenneth Bailey was born in Manchester, England.
-He worked variously as a freelance journalist, sometimes published under the name Eoin Bailey, and a fish farm worker and held a market stall selling pizzas and poems.
-He moved to Ireland in 1991 and lived with his partner in Goleen from 1992 onwards.
+Ian Kenneth Bailey was born on 27 January 1957 in Manchester, England.
+He worked variously as a freelance journalist, sometimes published under the name Eoin Bailey, as a fish factory worker, and held a market stall selling pizzas and poems.
+He moved to Ireland in 1991 and lived with his partner, Catherine "Jules" Thomas, in Goleen from 1992 onwards.